-In the broadest sense providing you are over 18, can understand the subject, are reasonably fluent in English, have no medical or mental health issues that would impair your ability to learn to be a therapist, are of good character and have a genuine and deep-seated desire to help others then you are likely to be a good candidate for the course and will be accepted on the course
+In the broadest sense, providing you are over 18, can understand the subject, are reasonably fluent in English, have no medical or mental health issues that would impair your ability to learn to be a therapist, are of good character and have a genuine and deep-seated desire to help others then you are likely to be a good candidate for the course and will be accepted.

-Please pay attention to the following important information, as well as our Course of Acceptance Criteria (below)
+Please pay attention to the following important information, as well as our Course Criteria below.

 - As part of our Quality Standards, the College interviews about 30% of applicants either over the phone or in person to ensure that this is the right course for that individual and to answer any questions about the course suitability in more depth.